 Well it’s finally time to release 10 tracks from the concert at the Drawing Room in Brooklyn we did with the great Ted Brown.
-This was recorded in the fall of 2016, right after the Octet was founded.
+The Jon De Lucia Octet recorded this, their first concert, in the fall of 2016.
 We’ve played a lot of music since then, but this one was special.
 You can read the notes below, and order the CD here at jondelucia.com, or on CD Baby, Amazon, iTunes.

 “Some jazz listeners disdain “West Coast jazz, “cool jazz,” or any music in the neighborhood of Lennie Tristano (not just East 32nd Street) as so cerebral that it’s barely defrosted.
 Jon De Lucia’s Octet shows how wrong that perception is: this music is warm, witty, embracing, not Rubik’s Cube scored for saxophones.
 Rather, the playful, tender spirit of Lester Young dances through everyone’s heart.
 This impassioned group swings, even when the players are intently looking at the score.
 For this gig, the Octet had a great spiritual asset in the gently fervent playing of Ted Brown, a Sage of melodic invention.
 Also, this session was recorded at one of New York City’s now-lost shrines, Michael Kanan and Stephanie Greig’s “The Drawing Room,” a sacred home for all kinds of music.
 I am grateful that Jon De Lucia has created this group: so delightful in whatever they play.
 You’ll hear it too. “